-One catch though, the store would need to remain open during all of the construction.
+One catch, though, is that the store would need to remain open during construction.

-The whole process took about six months with Billy and his crew staying late, arriving early and continually having to remember where everything that had been on the floor for years were housed temporarily.
+The process took about six months, with Billy and his crew staying late, arriving early, and continually having to remember where everything that had been on the floor for years was temporarily housed.
 Even his kids helped clean the walls.

-The results could not be more stunning, but don’t take my word for it – see and hear it from Billy direct himself.
+The results could not be more stunning, but don’t take my word for it – see and hear it from Billy directly.
 See the before, during the process, and the after in this three-minute video:

 For years major malls have required tenants to strip their stores to the studs and remake their interiors.
 Why?

-Because retail exists to answer one question from consumers, “What’s new?”
+Because retail exists to answer one consumer question, “What’s new?”

-The pressure is on for retailers to deliver a remarkable in-store experience from the store design, to the way the product is merchandised, and to the way those retailers relentlessly train their staff how to create an exceptional experience – one that stands out as much as the store itself.
+The pressure is on for retailers to deliver a remarkable in-store experience, from the store design to how the product is merchandised and how those retailers relentlessly train their staff to create an exceptional experience that stands out as much as the store itself.

 That’s how you become remarkable.